- About Us

 - What We Treat

-Trauma + PTSD Treatment in Atlanta
+PTSD Treatment Center in Atlanta, Georgia

 According to the National Institute of Mental Health, nearly 7% of adults in the United States will develop PTSD over the course of their lifetime.
 The NIMH also reports that more than one-third of those who develop this disorder will experience serious impairment due to the intensity of their symptoms.